timm/tested/README.md

  src="https://zenodo.org/badge/569981645.svg" alt="DOI"></a><br>
 <a href="/LICENSE.md">&copy;2022,2023</a> by <a href="http://menzies.us">Tim Menzies</a></p>

-Hopelly, the
+Homely, the
-software is built by people like me (a developer) is used by other people
+software  built by people like me (i.e. a developer) is used by other people
-(the stakeholders[^stake]).
-How can those stakeholders check if it right, or even if I built the right system?
+(i.e. the stakeholders[^stake]).
+How can those stakeholders verify if the built software is right, or validate that the right software is being built?

-Stakeholder testing is different to developer testing since stakeholders typically understand less about what goes on inside the code.
+Stakeholder testing is different to developer testing.
+Stakeholders typically understand less about what goes on inside the code.
 Hence they need:
-- _semi-supervised_ reasoning: which only needs opionions on very small, most informative, parts of the whole system. only needs labels for a small  percent of its examples
+- [_semi-supervised_learning](#semisupervised): which only needs opinions on very small, most informative, parts of a whole system. only needs labels for a small  percent of its examples
-- _explanation_ tools: So  TESTED lets stakeholders browse succinct summaries of a system's state space.
+- _explanation_ tools: TESTED lets stakeholders
+    browse succinct summaries of a system's state space.
-- _multi-objective_: Stakeholders have differenet goals (and some of them might even be contradictory).
+- _multi-objective_: Stakeholders have different goals (and some of them might even be contradictory).
 So TESTED lets  according to handle multiple domain objectives, as specified by stakeholders;